 A relatively large number of people in Villanova telecommute to their jobs.
 Overall, about 16.83% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Villanova is a place where college students are a big part of the character and culture of the town.
 Small towns have often struggled with declining populations over the past few decades, but the presence of such a large college student population has helped Villanova to fight this trend.
 Not only does the college population add spending and jobs to local economy, but it also contributes a very tangible, youthful energy to the town.

-The per capita income in Villanova in 2010 was $53,180, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $212,720 for a family of four.
+The per capita income in Villanova in 2018 was $37,453, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $149,812 for a family of four.

 The most common language spoken in Villanova is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Vietnamese.